michelcourbon/mspgcc20/README.md

 ==========================================

-wismote V1 tools (see aragosystem for this device : thanks to T. Chapelle and co from Arago systems)
+wismote V1 tools (see aragosystem for this device : thanks to T. Chapelle and co from Arago systems) be carefull.. at this moment.. sky platform bug.. and compilation error : processor unhandled !!!!!

 - mspgcc 20 bits  installation for linux in instant-contiki VM tools compilation OK in instant contiki 2.6.. but carefull, test todo!!!